 A passion for fishing is required.
 You do not have to be an expert when you apply.
 Over the course of the summer you will become pretty familiar with the Missouri River and the local surroundings.
 A fantastic opportunity to learn, to grow, and to become a much better dry fly angler.
 You can come and find yourself too…just do it after-hours!
 Include your fishing experience in your resume to give a good idea of your personal fly fishing chi.

 Working for Headhunters can be a stepping stone to the fly fishing biz.
 A few former HH employees have gone onto big fly fishing jobs.
 A great thing to add to your resume if you plan on making fly fishing a daily part of your life.
 Or if you plan on making this a full time career Headhunters is a great starting point.
 Why not work for the #1 fly shop on one of the top trout fisheries on planet earth!
 Sounds like a good time to me.

 Headhunters is looking for self starters.
 I know you hear that from all employers, but with us it is true.
 You gotta be a motivated to do more than wait for instruction.
 Watch plenty of YouTube vids this winter because there is little time for that in the peak months.

-Include 3 references with current phone numbers, fly fishing experience, retail experience, when you are available for employment which will include start and finish dates, special needs, time when you may be gone in the summer months, your phone number, your email, and any cool photos of you fishing to get us stoked on you!
+Include 3 references with current phone numbers, fly fishing experience, retail experience, when you are available for employment which will include start and finish dates, special needs, your phone number, your email, and any cool photos of you fishing to get us stoked on you!